4701 Oleander Drive, Suite A

 You could be entitled to claim much more compensation than you initially expected, and the right attorney is an invaluable asset for the difficult proceedings ahead of you.
 When you choose Axelrod & Associates, P.A., to represent your case, you will have a compassionate legal advocate readily available to answer your questions and provide valuable support through every stage of your case.
 Our team will aim to settle your case if possible, but we have the litigation experience necessary to guide you through courtroom proceedings if necessary.

-A: A medical malpractice claim revolves around harm a plaintiff suffered due to the professional negligence of a doctor, nurse, surgeon, or other medical professional.
+A medical malpractice claim revolves around harm a plaintiff suffered due to the professional negligence of a doctor, nurse, surgeon, or other medical professional.
 Every medical situation entails a standard of care or minimum level of medical treatment the plaintiff requires for their injury or illness.
 If a medical professional fails to meet the standard of care their patient requires through any form of negligence, and this negligence is the proximate cause of the patient’s injury, this constitutes medical malpractice.

-A: It is difficult to determine an average settlement value for medical malpractice cases due to the fact that every case is unique, and every plaintiff faces a different range of claimable losses.
+It is difficult to determine an average settlement value for medical malpractice cases due to the fact that every case is unique, and every plaintiff faces a different range of claimable losses.
 Your Columbia medical malpractice attorney can help identify all the various damages you can seek from the defendant, enhancing your recovery as much as state law allows.
-Hiring legal counsel whom you can trust is the optimal way to maximize your case award no matter what type of medical malpractice you experienced.
+Hiring legal counsel whom you can trust is the optimal way to maximize your case award no matter what type of medical malpractice you experience.

-A: South Carolina does not limit pain and suffering compensation in most personal injury cases, but medical malpractice cases are the exception.
+South Carolina does not limit pain and suffering compensation in most personal injury cases, but medical malpractice cases are the exception.
 The current cap on pain and suffering compensation is about $540,000 per defendant, with a total cap of $1.6 million for a case with three or more defendants.
 This cap applies even if the plaintiff suffered permanent harm from the defendant’s actions.
 Your Columbia medical malpractice attorney can help you recover as much as possible for your pain and suffering.

-A: You technically have the right to try to recover compensation for the medical malpractice you experienced on your own, but this type of case is especially challenging, and even standard personal injury cases involve a wide margin for error when it comes to self-representation.
+You technically have the right to try to recover compensation for the medical malpractice you experienced on your own, but this type of case is especially challenging, and even standard personal injury cases involve a wide margin for error when it comes to self-representation.
 Hiring an experienced Columbia medical malpractice attorney not only makes facing your proceedings much easier, but you will also be more likely to maximize the total compensation you secure from the defendant.
 Your attorney can also streamline your proceedings, shortening the time it takes for you to recover your damages.

-A: The team at Axelrod & Associates, P.A., takes medical malpractice claims and other personal injury cases on contingency, meaning our client only pays a fee after we win their case, and their fee is a percentage of the total compensation we recover on their behalf.
+The team at Axelrod & Associates, P.A., takes medical malpractice claims and other personal injury cases on contingency, meaning our client only pays a fee after we win their case, and their fee is a percentage of the total compensation we recover on their behalf.
 If we are unable to recover compensation for your damages, there is no fee, so there is no risk to choosing our firm to represent your case.

 Axelrod & Associates, P.A., has extensive experience handling a wide range of complex civil claims, including those that fall within the purview of medical malpractice law.
 We take time to learn each client’s unique story and create comprehensive, individualized strategies that aim for maximum recovery.
 You have a limited time in which to file your medical malpractice case.
 The sooner you connect with our team, the more time we have to work on your case.
 Contact us today to schedule your consultation with a Columbia medical malpractice attorney and learn how we can assist you with your recovery efforts.